Helm Charts: Templating, Values, and Package Management

 Conclusion

 Start by converting your existing Kubernetes manifests to a chart.
 Add templating for environment-specific values.
 Then extract reusable components into library charts as patterns emerge.
+You will iterate on your chart structure as you go and that is fine.

 For continued learning, explore the Advanced Kubernetes guide for operators and controllers that work alongside Helm.
 The Prometheus & Grafana guides cover observability for your Helm-deployed applications.